YangLi1/01_Git_and_Intro/README.md

 4. For a program that would only print a line of text that is not a duplicate, I would recommend using an SSet because it is an ordered set.
 I would first store each occurrence of a line in the SSet in alphabetical order (since we're using a text file).
 After reading in a line, I would compare the line to the contents of the SSet.
 If a match isn't found, I would store the line in the SSet and then output the line.
 If a match was found, I would not store the line, nor would I output it.

-5.For similar reasons to 1.1.4, I would use an SSet again.
+5. For similar reasons to 1.1.4, I would use an SSet again.
 In this case, the first occurrence of each line is still stored in the ordered set.
 When a match IS found, I would replace the line in the SSet with the line that was just read in, and I would then print that line.

+6. To print all of the lines sorted in order by length (shortest to longest), I would use an SSet.
+I would configure the SSet to store the lines in order of length (shortest to longest), and then have it break ties by sorting the sentence alphabetically.
+Before storing the line in the set, I would check to see if there was a duplicate line already in the set, in which case I would not store the duplicate line.
+Once all of the lines have been read in, I would print the lines from the SSet, starting from the first index of the SSet and ending at the last index of the SSet.

+7. My approach to this question is exactly the same as the approach to my answer to 1.1.6, with the only change being that I would not check for duplicate lines, since all duplicate lines are to be printed.

+8. A USet would be the best interface to use in this instance because the lines do not need to be ordered.
+Once all of the lines were read in to the USet, I would use two loops to print the text.
+The first loop would start at the very first line (index 0) and print every other line until the end of the USet is reached.
+Once that loop has completed, a loop that starts at index 1 and prints every other line would be used.

+9. Ideally, I would use the List interface to accomplish the task of printing the lines in any order because they are the easiest to shuffle the contents.
+After the contents have been shuffled, I would then just print the lines starting from the beginning of the list and ending at the end of the list.

 #### 4. Your choice: Morin, Exercise 1.2, 1.3, or 1.4 (pick one)